 The duration of a System Restore can vary based on the factors mentioned above.
-In general, a System Restore can take anywhere from 15 minutes to several hours to complete.
+A System Restore can take anywhere from 15 minutes to several hours to complete.
 If you’re restoring a large amount of data, it can take longer.
 It’s important to note that during the restore process, your computer may restart multiple times, and you should avoid using your computer until the process is complete.

 Stages of System Restore